appscode/blog/content/post/introducing-panopticon/index.md

   - kubernetes-exporter
 ---

-We are highly excited to introduce `Panopticon`, a generic kubernetes resource state metrics exporter.
+We are highly excited to introduce `Panopticon`, a generic Kubernetes resource state metrics exporter.
 It comes with a lot of exciting features and customization options.

 ## What is Panopticon?
 Panopticon is a generic state metrics exporter for Kubernetes resources.
-It can generate metrics from both kubernetes native and custom resources.
-Generated metrics are exposed  in `/metrics` path according to prometheus metrics format.
+It can generate Prometheus metrics from both Kubernetes native and custom resources.
+Generated metrics are exposed in `/metrics` path for the Prometheus server to scrape them.

 ## Background
-When we wanted to collect state metrics from our product's (KubeDB, Stash and so many) custom resource, we didn't find any extising tool that would accomplish our needs.
-Kubernetes has a project called `kube-state-metrics` but we didn't find any features for collecting metrics from kubernetes custom resources then.
-Moreover it's metrics for kubernetes native resources were predefined and there was hardly any customization option that couldn't fulfill our demands.
+When we wanted to collect state metrics from our product's (KubeDB, Stash and so many) custom resources, we didn't find any existing tool that would accomplish our needs.
+Kubernetes has a project called `kube-state-metrics` but it does not support collecting metrics from Kubernetes custom resources.
+Moreover, the metrics for Kubernetes native resources were predefined and there was hardly any customization option.

-Then we decided to build our own generic resource metrics exporter and named it `Panopticon` which can collect metrics from any kind of kubernetes resources.
+So, we decided to build our own generic resource metrics exporter and named `Panopticon` which can collect metrics from any kind of Kubernetes resources.
 There is an interesting story about the name `Panopticon`.
-You can learn about that from this wikipedia [page](https://en.wikipedia.org/wiki/Panopticon).
+You can learn about that from this Wikipedia [page](https://en.wikipedia.org/wiki/Panopticon).

 ## How Panopticon works
 Panopticon watches a custom resource called `MetricsConfiguration` which holds the necessary configuration for generating our desired metrics.
 This custom resource consists of mainly two parts.
-One is `targetRef` which defines the targeted kubernetes resource for metrics collection.
-Another is `metrics` which holds our desired metrics that we want to generate from that targeted resources.
-We'll discuss about the custom resource breifly in the later section.
+The first one is `targetRef` which defines the targeted Kubernetes resource for metrics collection.
+The other is `metrics` which holds desired metrics that we want to generate from that targeted resources.
+We'll discuss the custom resource briefly in the later section.

-So, when a new `MetricsConfiguration` object is created, Panopticon gets the event and generates defined metrics for the targeted resources.
+When a new `MetricsConfiguration` object is created, Panopticon gets the event and generates defined metrics for the targeted resources.
 It stores those metrics in an in-memory store say `metrics store`.
-When the `MetricsConfiguration` object is updated/deleted or any new targeted resource is created/updated/deleted, Panopticon syncs the new changes with it's metrics store.
-So metrics store always holds the updated information according to `MetricsConfiguration` object.
+When the `MetricsConfiguration` object is updated/deleted or any new instance of the targeted resource is created/updated/deleted, Panopticon syncs the new changes with its metrics store.
+So metrics store always holds the updated information according to the `MetricsConfiguration` object.

-So, when `/metrics` path is hit, Panopticon serves the metrics from metrics store that is  already generated.
-In this way, Panopticon can serve metrics in an efficient way with low latency.
+When the `/metrics` path is hit, Panopticon serves the metrics from metrics store that is already generated.
+In this way, Panopticon efficiently serves metrics with low latency.

 ## How to generate metrics using Panopticon
 Now let's see how can we generate metrics using Panopticon.
-At first, we need to deploy Panopticon helm chart which will be found [here](https://github.com/kubeops/installer).
+At first, we need to deploy the Panopticon helm chart which will be found [here](https://github.com/kubeops/installer).

-After that, let's see a simple `MetricsConfiguration` object for our MongoDB custom resource.
+After that, let's see a sample `MetricsConfiguration` object for our MongoDB custom resource.

 ```yaml
 apiVersion: metrics.appscode.com/v1alpha1